Density-Based Algorithms for Corruption-Robust Contextual Search and Convex Optimization: A - Algorithm for the --Ball Loss

-\begin{proof} We proceed with induction.
-For the base case and by the definition of $f_1(\cdot)$ to be a uniform density, the lemma holds.
-Assume now that $f_t(\cdot)$ is a valid probability density for some round $t = n$, i.e., $\int_{\B(0,1)} f_n(x) dx = 1$.
-Then, for round $t+1 = n+1$: where the penultimate equality is due to the definition of $y_t$ being the median of distribution $f_t(\cdot)$ (Definition~\ref{def:median-distr}). \end{proof} Ideally, we would like the mass of the density around $\thetast$ to increase in all uncorrupted rounds.
+where the penultimate equality is due to the definition of $y_t$ being the median of distribution $\mu_t(\cdot)$ (Definition~\ref{def:median-distr}). $\Halmos$ \endproof

+Ideally, we would like the mass of the density around $\thetast$ to increase in all uncorrupted rounds.
 With this update rule, however, this is impossible to argue.
-To see why, if the hyperplane $\{x \in \R^d; \dot{u_t}{x} = y_t\}$ is far from $\thetast$ then the total density in a ball $\B(\thetast, \eps)$ will increase.
+To see why, observe that if the hyperplane $\{x \in \R^d; \dot{u_t}{x} = y_t\}$ is far from $\thetast$ then the total density in a ball $\B(\thetast, \eps)$ will increase.
 However, if the hyperplane intersects the ball $\B(\thetast, \eps)$, then some part of its density will increase and some will decrease.
 Since the density is non-uniform in the ball, we cannot argue that it will increase in good rounds, i.e., rounds where $y_t \in \B(\thetast, \eps)$.

-\subsection{The $\eps$--Window Median Algorithm}
+\subsection{The \texorpdfstring{$\eps$}--Window Median Algorithm}

-To address the issue above, we define a new notion, which we call the \emph{$\eps$-window median}.
+To address the issue above, we define the notion of the \emph{$\eps$-window median}.

-\begin{definition}[$\eps$-Window Median] Given a random variable $Z$ taking values in $\R$ we say that an $\eps$-window median of $Z$ is a value $y$ such that: $\P [Z \leq y - {\eps}/{2}] = \P[Z \geq y - {\eps}/{2} ].$ \end{definition} We can also define the $\eps$-window median for a density $f_t(\cdot)$ as follows. \begin{definition}[$\eps$-Window Median for Densities] Given a density $f_t$ and a direction $u_t \in \B(0,1)$, we say that the $\eps$-window median of $f_t$ in the direction $u_t$ is the $\eps$-window median of a variable $Z = \dot{u_t}{X}$, where $X$ is drawn from a distribution with density $f_t$.
+\begin{definition}[$\eps$-Window Median] Given a random variable $Z$ taking values in $\R$ we say that an $\eps$-window median of $Z$ is a value $y$ such that: $\P [Z \leq y - {\eps}/{2}] = \P[Z \geq y + {\eps}/{2} ].$ \end{definition} We can also define the $\eps$-window median for a density $\mu_t(\cdot)$ as follows. \begin{definition}[$\eps$-Window Median for Densities] Given a density $\mu_t$ and a direction $u_t \in \B(0,1)$, we say that the $\eps$-window median of $\mu_t$ in the direction $u_t$ is the $\eps$-window median of a variable $Z = \dot{u_t}{X}$, where $X$ is drawn from a distribution with density $\mu_t$.
 Equivalently, this is the value $y_t \in \R$ such that:

 \end{definition}